afnid/CoreEFI/README.md

 <h2>Other Solutions</h2>

-There are at least 4 other systems out there that actually have run engines, but are already heavily invested in their own aproaches.
+There are at least 4 other systems out there that actually have run engines, but are already heavily invested in their own approaches.
 This is a quick synopsis of what I have seen so far:

 <ul>
 <li>diyefi/freeems - I think the oldest project and the most vehicle installs.
 Uses the freescale processor, but not using xgate, so the implementation is using all of the output compare interrupts to drive the timing.
 Only 6 total and one needs to be used for the decoder, so it limits the number of cylinders that can be run independently.
 The code appears very convoluted and difficult to read.
 Being the oldest, it is already tied to it's own legacy and not pushing the state of the art.
 A positive is that they have a board design with units available to purchase.
 The community is still active.</li>